 After gathering all the backlinks into one Excel file and removing duplicates, you can start assessing their quality right in your Excel spreadsheet.

-Even though Penguin rolled out a few years ago and changed the way SEOs gain backlinks, we still discover spammy backlink patterns that can cause a drop in Google rankings when we look at and analyze the link profiles.
+Even though Penguin rolled out a few years ago and changed how SEOs gain backlinks, we still discover spammy backlink patterns that can cause a drop in Google rankings when we analyze the link profiles.

 Here are a few examples of the most common spam sites we were able to find in random link profiles: